OxyTurbine development department

 Golf course ponds are meant to create eye appeal, but many times end up being an eyesore.
 The reason is simple.
 Algae, pond scum, murky water, and foul odors in the pond can manifest almost overnight thus haunting the maintenance supervisor as well as the golf course owner.

 If you handle the pond, you probably know the causes.
-Your pond has too many nutrients in the form of decaying leaves, fertilizer runoff, and/or grass clippings.
+Your pond has too many nutrients in the form of decaying leaves, fertilizer runoff, and grass clippings.
 It possibly has phosphates from unknown sources, too many fish feces or too much uneaten fish

 food.
 It likely has decaying aquatic plants that release hydrogen sulfide and ammonia into the water.

 As a practical matter, excess nutrients are going to make their way into the pond despite the best efforts of the grounds crew.
 So, the final solution is to process these nutrients quickly and efficiently before the pond becomes a cesspool.
 The only proven, ongoing way to do this is to inject a constant supply of dissolved oxygen.

 Dissolved oxygen makes it possible for air-breathing microbes (aerobes) to live beneath the surface of the water.
-In this underwater environment, these bacteria rapidly digest the excess nutrients.
+In this underwater environment, these bacteria rapidly digest excess nutrients.
 The waste product of the microbes is mostly carbon dioxide that escapes harmlessly into the air.
 As the nutrient levels decrease, the microbes slowly die off.

 The two most common oxygen generators recommended for golf course ponds are bubble diffuser and fountain sprays.
 Bubble diffuser lies out of sight on the bottom of the pond.
 In contrast, fountain sprayers float on or just below the surface.
-They can create sprays in attractive patterns that add to the appeal of the pond.
+They can create sprays in beautiful patterns that add to the appeal of the lake.

 The ideal oxygen generator for golf course ponds is a self-aspirating aerator.
 These devices offer the advantage of a small, quiet, highly dependable, surface-mounted motor.
-More importantly, these devices discharge dissolved oxygen into the deeper subsurface regions of the water.
+More importantly, these devices discharge dissolved oxygen into the more in-depth subsurface regions of the water.

 Self-aspirating aerator creates a low-pressure zone beneath the water.
 Atmospheric pressure at the surface forces air down an air shaft into the lower regions of the pond.